 Management Governance

 ECOVE not only focuses on resource recycling-related fields in investment planning but also places great importance on implementing sustainable development.
-Through transparent, professional, and robust corporate governance principles, ECOVE has been consistently ranked in the top 5% of the "Corporate Governance Evaluation" for listed companies for nine consecutive years.
+Through transparent, professional, and robust corporate governance principles, ECOVE has been consistently ranked in the top 5% of the "Corporate Governance Evaluation" for listed companies for ten consecutive years.
 This demonstrates our commitment to being a responsible corporate citizen and serves as a model for information disclosure and ethical business practices.

 Governance Structure